-The project aims to explore linguistic methodological foundations of a complex analysis of written and spoken Slovene, as found in the new corpora developed in recent projects.
-Resulting methodology and data will provide a sound foundation for future work on empirically based description of Slovene.
-Following from the methodology we intend to compile and publish extensive collections of extracted material from corpora which will be useful for the development of language technology applications for Slovene.
-The extracted data will be used for a linguistic analysis real language, which represent the first step towards the compilation of a new descriptive corpus grammar of Slovene.
+In the project framework, we developed linguistic methodological foundations of a complex analysis of written and spoken Slovene, as found in the new corpora developed in recent projects.
+Doing so, we provided a sound foundation for future work on empirically based description of Slovene.
+Based on new methodology, we compiled and made publicly available extensive corpora datasets, which will be useful for the development of language technology applications for Slovene.
+The extracted data will be used for a linguistic analysis of real language, which represents the first step towards the compilation of a new descriptive corpus grammar of Slovene.

-Project work plan is divided into several work packages whose titles reveal the types of proposed corpus analyses: Morphology and word formation, Collocations, Multi word expressions, Valency and Formulaic sequences.
-Written language will be analysed primarily by using the Kres corpus, along with comparative data from Gigafida.
-Kres is the reference corpus with 100 million words sampled and balanced from Gigafida.
-Spoken language will be analysed by using the Gos corpus containing 1 million words of transcribed Slovene speech the SST corpus with manual syntactic dependency annotations.
-All extracted data collections, programs and algorithms will be published under open access or open source licenses, and structured with the intent to be useful for language technology applications.
+The project work plan was divided into several work packages whose titles reveal the types of corpus analyses: Morphology and word formation, Collocations, Multi word expressions, Valency and Formulaic sequences.
+Written language was analysed primarily by using the reference corpus of written standard Slovene Gigafida and by using comparable data from the manually annotated training corpus ssj500k.
+Spoken language was analysed by using the reference corpus of spoken Slovene GOS.
+All extracted data sets, programs and algorithms are published under open access or open source licenses and are structured with the intent to be useful for language technology applications.